Chart Color Schemes

 The level of general health in Eltham is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Eltham exhibits above-average health outcomes, with both younger and older age groups showing low prevalence of common health conditions.
-Approximately 61% of Eltham's total population of 14,571 have private health cover, which is higher than the national average of 55.3%.
+Eltham shows superior health outcomes for both younger and older age groups with low prevalence of common health conditions.
+The private health cover rate is notably high at approximately 61% of the total population (14,572 people), surpassing the national average of 55.3%.

-The most prevalent medical conditions in the area are asthma and arthritis, affecting 8.0% and 7.8% of residents respectively.
-In comparison, 70.2% of Eltham's residents report being completely free from medical ailments, slightly lower than Greater Melbourne's 70.6%.
-The area has a higher proportion of seniors aged 65 and over, with 21.0% (4,998 people) compared to Greater Melbourne's 19.2%.
-Health outcomes among Eltham's senior residents are notably strong, even outperforming the general population in health metrics.
+Asthma and arthritis are the most prevalent medical conditions in the area, affecting 8.0% and 7.8% of residents respectively.
+A significant majority, 70.2%, declare themselves completely free from medical ailments, closely following Greater Melbourne's figure of 70.6%.
+The area has a higher proportion of seniors aged 65 and over at 21.0% (4,999 people), compared to Greater Melbourne's 19.2%.
+Notably, health outcomes among seniors in Eltham are particularly strong, outperforming the general population in various health metrics.

 Frequently Asked Questions - Health